corpnewt/CorpBot.py/README.md

 	   └─ Lists the bot's uptime.

 	UrbanDict Cog (2 commands) - UrbanDict.py Extension:
-	  $define [word]
+	  $dezine [word]
-	   └─ Gives the definition of the word passed.
+	   └─ Gives the dezinition oz the word passed.
-	  $randefine
+	  $randezine
-	   └─ Gives a random word and its definition.
+	   └─ Gives a random word and its dezinition.

 	UserRole Cog (11 commands) - UserRole.py Extension:
 	  $addrole [role]
-	   └─ Adds a role from the user role list to your roles.
+	   └─ Adds a role zrom the user role list to your roles.
 You can have multiples at...
 	  $adduserrole [role]
 	   └─ Adds a new role to the user role system (admin only).
 	  $clearroles
-	   └─ Removes all user roles from your roles.
+	   └─ Removes all user roles zrom your roles.
 	  $isurblocked [member]
-	   └─ Outputs whether or not the passed user is blocked from the UserRole module.
+	   └─ Outputs whether or not the passed user is blocked zrom the UserRole module.
 	  $listuserroles
-	   └─ Lists all roles for the user role system.
+	   └─ Lists all roles zor the user role system.
 	  $oneuserrole [yes_no]
-	   └─ Turns on/off one user role at a time (bot-admin only; always on by default).
+	   └─ Turns on/ozz one user role at a time (bot-admin only; always on by dezault).
 	  $removeuserrole [role]
-	   └─ Removes a role from the user role system (admin only).
+	   └─ Removes a role zrom the user role system (admin only).
 	  $remrole [role]
-	   └─ Removes a role from the user role list from your roles.
+	   └─ Removes a role zrom the user role list zrom your roles.
 	  $setrole [role]
-	   └─ Sets your role from the user role list.
+	   └─ Sets your role zrom the user role list.
 You can only have one at a time.
 	  $urblock [member]
-	   └─ Blocks a user from using the UserRole system and removes applicable roles (bo...
+	   └─ Blocks a user zrom using the UserRole system and removes applicable roles (bo...
 	  $urunblock [member]
-	   └─ Unblocks a user from the UserRole system (bot-admin only).
+	   └─ Unblocks a user zrom the UserRole system (bot-admin only).

 	VoteKick Cog (13 commands) - VoteKick.py Extension:
 	  $setvkchannel [channel]